doctorfree/nvim-lazyman/README.md

 separate directories and managed using the `NVIM_APPNAME` environment variable.

-The `lazyman` command is installed as `~/.local/bin/lazyman` and can be used to install, initialize, remove, and manage multiple Neovim configuratons.
+The `lazyman` command is installed as `~/.local/bin/lazyman` and can be used to install, initialize, remove, and manage multiple Neovim configurations.

 # Table of Contents